Civil Litigation Lawyer

 2. Grounds for Dissolution

 At one point, divorce was only available if one spouse could prove fault on the part of the other.
 However, all 50 states now recognize the validity of no-fault divorce.
 This means that any spouse can file for divorce on the grounds of irreconcilable differences and the court will almost certainly grant it.
 Contesting a divorce on those grounds only proves the validity of the complaint.

 On the other hand, a couple cannot get an annulment unless they can prove that they have a good reason for it.
 They have to show evidence to the court that the marriage was never valid and should never have taken place.
 Examples of grounds for an annulment include:

 - Lack of consent

 A divorce is a civil manner in any case.
 There are also civil annulment procedures based on the grounds already described.
 However, because some religions do not recognize divorce, they have their own means of religious annulment to show that the marriage was never valid according to the tenets of their faith.
 Religious annulment uses its own grounds and is entirely separate from court proceedings.
 A couple receiving a religious annulment still has to go through civil divorce proceedings for the marriage to be legally dissolved.

 Laws vary between states.
 If it is concluded that a divorce or annulment is a viable course of action, experts recommend hiring a civil litigation lawyer who is licensed in the state in which the marriage was initially consecrated.
-For example, if your marriage was initially consecrated, an civil litigation lawyer such as one from Mughal Law Firm, may be hired to assist with the legal procedure.
+For example, if your marriage was initially consecrated, an civil litigation lawyer may be hired to assist with the legal procedure.
 A local lawyer will be able to answer questions about whether divorce or annulment is a better option for you, taking into account local state laws.